 This is where tokenisation comes in.
 Just imagine printing about 1 million tokens with the symbol “HORSE” or “COW,” with each token worth 1% or 2% of your property.
 With tokens, you can place whatever value for as long as each token represents a particular share in your farm.
 In technical terms, you could develop an algorithm which can be interpreted as a smart contract within the blockchain.
 This particular algorithm will define all the features of your future token including its name, denominations, value, and quantity, among others.

 To sell these tokens, these tokens must be within a platform that supports smart contracts.
 These platforms will be used along with a wallet address to keep the tokens in circulation.
-If these tokens use the Ethereum wallet address, they can be called ERC-20 tokens, which means they use the Ethereum blockchain.
+If these tokens use the Ethereum wallet address, they can become ERC-20 tokens, which means they use the Ethereum blockchain.
 Since these tokens are now in the market, their value can rise or fall depending on the demand.

 In plain terms, the farm was represented digitally via the blockchain.
 The farm is now a tokenised asset.